darodriguezf97/Hubspot-Contacts-Management/README.md

-# OTF Data Preprocessing Library
+# HubSpot Data Preprocessing Library
 This repository contains a Python library for preprocessing and enriching HubSpot CRM contact data.
 The library utilizes the HubSpot API to collect allowed contacts and then provides functions to recognize country and city information, extract email addresses, and format phone numbers according to location.

 ### Key Features